 How To Break Through Any Workout Plateau

-This is an article that I suspect a lot of guys will find very helpful.
+This is an article that I suspect a lot of people will find very helpful.

 Indeed, one of the most frustrating parts of working out is when you suddenly hit that proverbial wall.

 Yup, I’m talking about the dreaded workout plateau – where all of your progress seems to come to a screeching halt.

 You’re stuck lifting the same amount of weight week after week.

 You can’t seem to move up in reps, despite your best efforts.